 Montana FWP commented that "FWP would recommend not disposing of lands that are generally available (accessible) to the recreating public".
-This tract is not legally accessible to the general public because it is surrounded by private land and there are no public roads or easements across private land to the state land.
-If the tract is sold, hunting access would be controlled by the new landowner as is the current situation.
+These tracts are not legally accessible to the general public because they are surrounded by private land and there are no public roads or easements across private land to the state land.
+If the tracts are sold, hunting access would be controlled by the new landowner as is the current situation.